Gapagapi1/Mader-ABC-V2-Music-Dataset-Pipeline/README.md

      * Linux: replace `'/path/to/musescore/binary/parent/directory'` with the real directory containing the MuseScore CLI binary (e.g., `/usr/bin` or `/nix/store/...`).
      * Windows: confirm the `mklink` command points to something like `C:\Program Files\MuseScore 4\bin`.

-   * Remove the `exit 1` (by design until you edit paths and uncomment the correct setup function)
+   * Remove the `exit 1` (by design until you edit paths and uncomment the correct setup function).

 2. Optionally comment the final `git restore setup_softwares.sh` (otherwise your edits will be reverted, which is handy once you've learned the exact steps).

+> In the event that links to the abcMIDI suite do not work anymore, I have made sure that they are all saved in the [Internet Archive Wayback Machine](https://web.archive.org/).

 ### 2) `./scripts/setup_data.sh`

 Fetch and organize all **source datasets and annotations** used by the pipeline.
-It downloads archives and plain files, extracts what's needed, and lays out a predictable directory structure so later steps can find MIDI and genre labels.
+It downloads archives and plain files, extracts what's needed, and lays out a predictable directory structure so later steps can find MIDI files and genre labels.
 The script is **idempotent**: it skips downloads/extractions that already exist.

+> In the event that links to the datasets do not work anymore, I have made sure that they are all saved in the [Internet Archive Wayback Machine](https://web.archive.org/).

 ### 3) `./scripts/flatten.py`